jgbakke/MongoAI-Documentation/README.md

 # MongoAI-Documentation
 Documentation for MongoAI Project

-As a Unity Developer, I always strive to create useful tools for myself and other developers.
-One issue that I have been having with a game I've been working on is developing challenging and engaging AI for players.
-This project solves that issue.

-Genetic Algorithms are a good solution to optimize and evolve parameters in game development.
-However, they require a very large dataset to be effective.
-MongoAI solves that issue by providing a Backend-as-a-Service solution that aggregates all AI data on every single instance of your game.
-A user (a game developer) can program their game to "save" the data.
-Under the hood, MongoAI uses Mongo Atlas and Mongo Stitch to enable cloud storage of your data.
-When you want to Instantiate a new object with optimized AI parameters, you just tell MongoAI you want a new child, and MongoAI will pick the fittest "genes" and apply a Genetic Algorithm which gives you back your parameters.
+MongoAI is a Backend-as-a-Service tool to automatically evolve your AI by collecting data from every instance of your game running worldwide and applying an evolutionary algorithm.
+MongoAI accelerates your AI development by enabling you to run many multiple instances in development before release to find your best parameters, or to evolve in response to players.

 By collecting more data from every single instance, MongoAI enables faster evolution for your parameters.
 In a world where gamers are smart and always getting better, you need to quickly evolve, or your AI will no longer remain exciting and engaging to play against.
 The speed at which MongoAI enables evolution will present a challenge to your players and keep them involved with your game.

-In addition to just AI, you can use MongoAI in many different use cases.
-For example, MongoAI can be used to automate and implement Multivariate Testing to help make your User Interface more successful.

-Download the 2 Demo Apps and watch how it works.
+Download the 2 Demo Apps from the demos directory and watch how it works.
 You can also try running multiple instances on your machine or another machine at once to observe how they will evolve quicker.
+The MongoAI-related source code for these is available in the examples directory, so you can follow along with the code.

 The MongoAI Driver currently supports both Mac OS X and Windows.

+# Tutorial

 ## Getting Started
 This is currently in Beta.
 If you would like to be a part of the Beta, please contact me.